mponce0/Visualize.CRAN.Downloads/README.md

 When the `"comparison"` option is indicated, it will also use the `"nocombined"` option to either generate the comparison plot combining all packages in the same plot or in separated ones, but always within the same file.
-Similarly, the `"noMovingAvgs"` and `"noConfBands"` flags can be used for turning off the moving averages indicators and overall average ones.
+Similarly, the `"noMovAvg"` and `"noConfBand"` flags can be used for turning off the moving averages indicators and overall average ones.

 ![Example of the combined plot generated for the *ehelp-docstring-ggplot* package](man/figures/DWNLDS_ehelp.png)